olvaffe/olv-notes/graphics/app-patrace.md

     - when `glFoo` is queried, it returns `glesLayer_foo`
     - `glesLayer_foo` forwards the `glFoo` call to `patrace_Foo`
     - `patrace_Foo` has access to the dispatch table for the next layer

+## SkQP

+- skqp uses only pbuffer and the trace is considered bad
+  - mainly because `threads` in json header is empty
+- one fix is to modify `patrace/src/tracer/trace.py` to treat `eglCreatePbufferSurface` the same as `eglCreateWindowSurface`